pfraces-graveyard/mix/README.md

 will not alter that source objects.

-The `in` method returns the resulting mixed object and accepts a target object to mix the sources in it.
+The `in` method returns the resulting mixed object and accepts a target to mix the sources in.
 If no target is passed a new object is created for that purpose.

 ```js